 Is the Amazon Fire TV Stick 3rd Generation 4K?

 No, the Amazon Fire TV Stick 3rd Generation streams content in up to 1080p Full HD resolution.
-If you need 4K streaming, you’ll need to look at other models like the Fire TV Stick 4K or Fire TV Stick 4K Max.
+For 4K streaming, consider models like the Fire TV Stick 4K or Fire TV Stick 4K Max.

 Can I use Bluetooth headphones with the Fire TV Stick 3rd Generation?

-Absolutely!
-The Amazon Fire TV Stick 3rd Generation supports Bluetooth 5.0, allowing you to easily pair Bluetooth headphones for private listening, or even game controllers and keyboards for an enhanced experience.
+Yes, the Amazon Fire TV Stick 3rd Generation supports Bluetooth 5.0, allowing easy pairing of Bluetooth headphones for private listening, as well as game controllers and keyboards.

 Does the Fire TV Stick 3rd Generation support Dolby Vision?

-No, while it supports HDR10, HDR10+, and HLG for enhanced picture quality, the Amazon Fire TV Stick 3rd Generation does not support Dolby Vision.
+No, the Amazon Fire TV Stick 3rd Generation does not support Dolby Vision.
+However, it does support HDR10, HDR10+, and HLG for enhanced picture quality.

 How much storage does the Amazon Fire TV Stick 3rd Generation have?

 It comes with 8GB of internal storage.
-A portion of this is used by the operating system, leaving you with sufficient space for a wide range of streaming applications.
+A portion is used by the operating system, leaving sufficient space for a wide range of streaming applications.

 Can I control my TV with the Fire TV Stick 3rd Generation remote?

-Yes!
-One of the standout features of the Amazon Fire TV Stick 3rd Generation is its Alexa Voice Remote (2nd Gen), which includes dedicated power, volume, and mute buttons that can control your compatible TV, soundbar, or A/V receiver via IR.
+Yes, the Alexa Voice Remote (2nd Gen) included with the Amazon Fire TV Stick 3rd Generation features dedicated power, volume, and mute buttons that can control compatible TVs, soundbars, or A/V receivers via IR.
 This is a key advantage over the Fire TV Stick Lite.

 Conclusion